-Another model uses neurons with a special type of receptive fields which are assumed to exist in the visual cortex.
+The Receptive Field Simulation.
+Another biologically motivated approach in our set of models uses neurons with a particular type of receptive fields.
 In a neural network, natural or artificial, the term receptive field stands for the region of input space that affects a particular neuron (see, e.g., Hubel & Wiesel, 1962; Lennie, Trevarthen, van Essen & Wässle, 1990).
-Further, the influence of stimuli in this region is not necessarily homogeneous, but dependent on variables such as the distance of the input vector from the center of the region.
+Furthermore, the influence of stimuli in this region is not necessarily homogeneous, but dependent on variables such as the distance of the input vector from the center of the region.
 There may also be excitatory and inhibitory subregions, where a stimulus will respectively increase or decrease the activation of the neuron.

 In our model, the receptive fields consist of an inhibitory axis and two laterally located, excitatory areas of circular shape (see Figure 3).
-We use 100000 receptive fields that are randomly distributed over the input space.
-Their sizes vary randomly between 80% and 120% of the relevant input space, i.e. the whole area in which dots are presented.
+We use 100,000 receptive fields that are randomly distributed across the input space.
+Their sizes vary randomly between 80% and 120% of the size of the relevant input space, i.e. the whole area in which dots are presented.
 There are eight possible orientations which are randomly assigned to the receptive fields.
 It is obvious from this description that the receptive fields are closely packed and overlap each other.